NedReidSoftwire/DevOps-Unit-2-Workshop/README.md

 ### Set up
 We’re going to start by forking an application.
-- This is a Pub Quiz written in Python that exists on GitHub.
+- This is a Pub Quiz written in Python that exists on GitHub
-- You can find it here: https://github.com/corndeladmin/devops-pub-quiz

-Fork the repository by pressing the "Fork" button.
-- You can read more about forking on various resources, including [How to Fork a GitHub Repository – A Complete Workflow](https://www.freecodecamp.org/news/how-to-fork-a-github-repository/)
+- **The workshop organiser will provide you with a GitHub classroom link that will automatically create a fork of this application**

-Next clone the repo to your machine by following these instructions:
+Once you have the repository forked, clone the repo to your machine by following these instructions:
-- Go to the main page of the repository you want to clone on GitHub.com (in this case, just follow the link above)
+- Go to the main page of the forked repository
 - Click on the green "Code" button.
 A small window will pop up showing the repository URL.
 - Copy the repository URL.
 You can click the copy icon next to the URL to copy it to your clipboard.
-- Open your terminal (Mac/Linux, including ACG) or Git Bash (Windows).
+- Open a terminal.
 - Navigate to the directory where you want the cloned repository to be saved using the cd command.
 For example: `cd /path/to/your/directory`
 - Run the `git clone` command followed by the URL you copied.
 For example: `git clone https://github.com/username/repository.git`
 - Press Enter.
 Git will start cloning the repository to your local machine to a subfolder with the repository name.